Sunday September 08, 2013

 Weekend Box Office: ‘Riddick’ Sputters on Diesel Fumes; ‘Instructions’ Instructs Hollywood

 “Riddick,” starring Vin Diesel, won the weekend, grossing $18.6 million, but that’s not the big story.
-Its opening total, after all, was still $6 million less than “The Chronicles of Riddick” in 2004, and that movie was considered a box-office disappointment, grossing $57.7 overall.
+Its opening total, after all, was still $6 million less than its predecessor, “The Chronicles of Riddick,” and that movie was considered a box-office disappointment back in 2004.

 “One Direction: This is Us” fell off by 74.1%, one of the biggest second-weekend drops in movie history, but that’s not the big story, either, since two other movies (“Texas Chainsaw 3D” and “The Purge”) actually had bigger second-weekend drops this year.
 Besides, who’s surprised?
-One Direction has one fan base, and they went last weekend.
+One Direction has one fan base.
+Last weekend, they went.
+This weekend, they didn't.

 No, the big box-office story this weekend is the movie that came in third place with $8.1 million: “Instructions Not Included.”
 It’s a Mexican comedy (“No se Aceptan Devoluciones”) starring Eugenio Derbez as a playboy who one day receives a package on his doorstep: a baby girl, from a past encounter, whom he’s forced to raise.
 In the process, he has to grow up, etc.